 A Family Child Care Home is authorized by state law as an accessory use to an existing residential dwelling unit subject to state licensing.
-A local license is not required.
+A local license is not required although licensing or permitting by utility service providers, such as septic, wastewater, and water providers, may be required.